hadley/adv-r/Computing-on-the-language.md

     f(1)
     unenclose(f(1))

+(Note we need to use `substitute2` here, because `substitute` doesn't evaluate its arguments).

 (Exercise: modify this function so it only substitutes in atomic vectors, not more complicated objects.)

-Building up a function by hand is also useful when you can't use a closure because you don't know in advance what the arguments will be.

 ## Walking the code tree